nibbula/lish/docs/lish-examples.md

 sleep is the function #<FUNCTION SLEEP>
 ```

-One quirky feature of Lish is that Lisp functions and Lish commmands can return
+One feature of Lish is that Lisp functions and Lish commmands can return
 objects, and those objects are passed to subsequent functions in a pipeline.
 If that command happens to be a Lisp function with at least one less argument
 than it expects, that argument is taken from the result of the previous command